 The infographic overleaf provides an overview of the Commission's work since it was established by Treaty.

-9 A number of these stakeholders engaged with the Secretariat on more than one occasion during the year; they are only counted once for the purposes of this figure.
+&lt;sup>10 A number of these stakeholders engaged with the Secretariat on more than one occasion during the year; they are only counted once for the purposes of this figure.